 Dental Implant FAQs

-Most patients have swelling and tenderness in the area for anywhere from 3-7 days.
+Most patients have swelling and tenderness in the area for anywhere from three to seven days.
 This is easily managed with over-the-counter pain medication and good aftercare at home (we'll discuss instructions in detail at your visit).
-And since the first 2-3 days typically involve the most discomfort, it's a good idea to take that time off from work.
+And since the first two or three days typically involve the most discomfort, it's a good idea to take that time off from work.

-As a dentist in Chesapeake, we're thrilled that implants have a success rate of over 97% (for non-smokers).
+Your dentist in Chesapeake thrilled that dental implants have a success rate of over 97% (for non-smokers).
 But, while your implants can't get cavities, they can fail for other reasons:

 - Gum disease – Implants are similar to the rest of your teeth because they must be surrounded by healthy gum tissue for strength and support.
 If you develop gum disease around an implant, it's at risk for becoming loose and failing at some point.

-- Poor oral hygiene - By getting professional cleanings every 6 months and doing well with brushing and flossing at home, you'll keep your implant clean and healthy.
+- Poor oral hygiene - By getting professional cleanings every six months and brushing and flossing daily at home, you'll keep your implant clean and healthy.